Why Web Agencies Fail at Accessibility (and How to Do It Right)

 Many agencies treat accessibility as an afterthought.
 Some rely solely on automated testing, while others install accessibility overlays that create more problems.
 This leads to lawsuits, poor user experience, and lost business opportunities.

-This article explores the common mistakes web agencies make and how to fix them.
+This blog explores the common mistakes web agencies make and how to fix them.

 1. Common Accessibility Failures in Web Agencies